Damon Keith: Personal

 Keith married Rachel Boone in 1953 and they had three daughters.
 Rachel died on January 4, 2007.
-Keith died on April 28, 2019 at his home in Detroit, at the age of 96.
+Keith died on April 28, 2019, at his home in Detroit, at the age of 96.
 The cause was complications from leukemia and cardiovascular disease.

 Federal judicial service

 At the suggestion of United States Senator Philip Hart, Keith was nominated by President Lyndon B. Johnson on September 25, 1967, to a seat on the United States District Court for the Eastern District of Michigan vacated by Judge Thomas Patrick Thornton.
 He was confirmed by the United States Senate on October 12, 1967, and received his commission the same day.
 He served as Chief Judge from 1975 to 1977.
 His service was terminated on November 22, 1977, due to his elevation to the Sixth Circuit.

 Keith was nominated by President Jimmy Carter on September 28, 1977, to a seat on the United States Court of Appeals for the Sixth Circuit vacated by Judge Wade H. McCree.
 He was confirmed by the Senate on October 20, 1977, and received his commission on October 21, 1977.
 He was a member of the Judicial Conference of the United States from 1975 to 1978.
-He assumed senior status on May 1, 1995.
+He assumed senior status on May 1, 1995 and served until his death in 2019.